openharmony/multimedia_camera_standard/README.md

     result = captureSession->AddInput(cameraInput2);
     ```

-15. For PhotoOutput, create the Consumer Surface and register listerner for buffer updates.
-The surface will be used for creation of photo output.
-Add the photo output to the capture session once it is successfully created.
+15. Create the photo output and add the photo output to the capture session once it is successfully created.
+Create the Consumer Surface and register listerner for buffer updates prior to creation of photo output.
+The surface is used for creation of photo output.

     ```
     // Get the surface